 Frequently Asked Questions

 Every outage is unique.
 The number of members impacted and the length of an outage varies each time, meaning outages can be as short as a few minutes and as long as days.
 As a result, DMEA may not be able to immediately tell you how long a power outage may last.
-We will do our best to provide an estimate of time and recommend checking the outage map above regularly and following our Facebook page.
-We try our best to provide outage updates and information on this page when it is safe to do so.
+We will do our best to provide an estimate of time and recommend checking the outage map above regularly and subscribing to outage alerts for the latest updates.

 Report any downed lines or broken equipment to DMEA immediately by calling 877-687-3632.
 Then, stay away from these items and keeps other, including children and pets, away.
 Do not attempt to repair or move downed lines or broken equipment or anything coming in contact with them.
 Even when damaged, always assume any power line or piece of equipment is still transmitting high-voltage electricity.